-We stay in Twain Harte and it takes us about 2.5 hours to get there from Oakland.
-Since Sonora pass closes in the winter you don’t have the through traffic or crowds you can get in Tahoe.
+We stay in the town Twain Harte and it takes us about 2.5 hours to get there from Oakland.
+Since Sonora pass closes in the winter you don’t have the traffic or crowds you can get in Tahoe.
 Many of the resorts in the Pinecrest area have deals where you get free lift tickets with your lodging.
 There is an excellent supermarket in Twain Harte if your place has a kitchen.

 Note: The hotels in this area are pretty rustic.
 If you seek modern comforts (I DO!) look at a VRBO in Pinecrest.
 This is the ONLY ONE with a hot tub.